aesterostudios/Austrian-Salary-Calculator/README.md

 ├─ components/       # Shared UI components such as the header language toggle and footer └─ lib/              # Calculator logic and internationalization helpers
 ```

-## Contributing

-Contributions are welcome.
-Please open an issue describing the proposed change before submitting a pull request.